March Madness: What to watch for in a stacked Final Four

 Villanova.
 Another year, another Wildcats trip to the Final Four.
 Losing Justin Moore to a torn Achilles tendon is tough, but never count out a Jay Wright team.

 North Carolina.
 Hubert Davis took the reins from Roy Williams and continued the Tar Heels down the championship path.
-He could follow Bill Guthridge by winning a national title in his first season after following a legend.
+He follows Bill Guthridge by taking UNC to the Final Four in his first season.

 STAR PLAYERS